 Multitasking is a way of life for many work-at-home moms.
-In fact, the term work-at-home mom implies multitasking.
+The term work-at-home mom implies multitasking.
 Many WAHMs don't employ outside childcare but work while caring for children--two very demanding tasks.
 But even WAHMs whose children are in the care of others can find themselves multitasking.

-As with any art, in order to achieve beautiful results, one must be disciplined.
-Multitasking practiced without discipline--meaning at inappropriate times and places--is actually inefficient and detrimental to family balance.
+As with any art, to achieve beautiful results, one must be disciplined.
+Multitasking practiced without discipline--meaning at inappropriate times and places--is inefficient and detrimental to family balance.

 The View of Multitasking

 The Atlantic, in an article condemning multitasking, quotes Publilius Syrus, a slave in the 1st century B.C., who said, "To do two things at once is to do neither."
 And the American Psychological Association highlights a study that shows that mentally shifting gears between tasks cost more time than it saves.
 Another article on NPR.org points out that many times we think we are multitasking when we are not.
 We are moving our attention from one task to another very quickly but not working on them simultaneously.